vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_7_Examples_of_DOI.md

 One could argue that it is a case of DOI.
 Let me explain why.
 6.1.77 is applicable to i of vāri.
 On the other hand, by 1.1.47 mid aco’ntyāt paraḥ (which teaches that an item marked with M  is placed after i.e., to the RHS of the last vowel of the morpheme), 7.1.73 is applicable, not to  i, but instead to the (currently empty) position that is to the right-hand side of i.
 Additionally,  note that 1.1.47 uses the term para which is also used in the rule governing DOI (cf. 1.4.2  vipratiṣedhe paraṁ kāryam).
 For these reasons, one could say that the two rules are applicable to two different operands.
 Here is the diagrammatic representation of the same:

- vār i + āṄ
+ vār ( 6.1.77→) i (7.1.73→) [] + (7.3.120→) āṄ

- 6.1.77 7.1.73 7.3.120 On the other hand, one could argue that the interaction between 6.1.77 and 7.1.73 is a case of  SOI because the whole base vāri itself is the common operand of both 6.1.77 and 7.1.73.
+On the other hand, one could argue that the interaction between 6.1.77 and 7.1.73 is a case of  SOI because the whole base vāri itself is the common operand of both 6.1.77 and 7.1.73.
 Here  is the diagrammatic representation of the same:

- [vāri] + āṄ
+(6.1.77, 7.1.73 >>) [vāri] + (7.3.120 →) āṄ

- 6.1.77 7.1.73 7.3.120

 52

-In fact, we ought to answer other similar questions before moving forward: if there is an SSRI  between a rule teaching the attachment of an augment marked with Ṭ (cf. 1.1.46 ādyantau  ṭakitau34) to a given item and a rule teaching the substitution of the first sound of that item,  then should that interaction be treated as an SOI or as a DOI?
-Similarly, if there is an SSRI  between a rule teaching the attachment of an augment marked with K (cf. 1.1.46 ādyantau  ṭakitau) to a given item and a rule teaching the substitution of the last sound of that item, then  should that interaction be treated as an SOI or as a DOI?
+In fact, we ought to answer other similar questions before moving forward: if there is an SSRI  between a rule teaching the attachment of an augment marked with Ṭ (cf. 1.1.46 ādyantau  ṭakitau[^34]) to a given item and a rule teaching the substitution of the first sound of that item,  then should that interaction be treated as an SOI or as a DOI?
+Similarly, if there is an SSRI  between a rule teaching the attachment of an augment marked with K (cf. 1.1.46 ādyantau  ṭakitau) to a given item and a rule teaching the substitution of the last sound of that item, then  should that interaction be treated as an SOI or as a DOI?+++(5)+++

 Without looking at a large number of examples of SSRI involving augments marked with M, Ṭ or K, it would be difficult to decide which of the two positions is correct.
 In my thesis, I do  not focus on augments and thus am not in a position to definitively answer the aforementioned  questions.
 For the sake of this thesis, I have treated examples of the aforementioned kind  involving M-marked augments as cases of DOI and those of the aforementioned kind involving  Ṭ- or K-marked augments as cases of SOI.
 I have done this so that the reader may get exposure  to both positions – one, that these are cases of SOI and the other, that these are cases of DOI.
-This will help set the stage for future research on this topic.
+This will help set the stage for future research on this topic. +++(5 But, from private communication, he prefers SOI approach here.)+++

-Coming back to the present example, this is a case of DOI between the three rules.   vār i + āṄ
+Coming back to the present example, this is a case of DOI between the three rules.

+vār ( 6.1.77→) i (7.1.73→) + (7.3.120→) āṄ

- 6.1.77 7.1.73 7.3.120 Now let us look at the relationships between these rules.
+Now let us look at the relationships between these rules.
 We have already seen in the previous  example that 6.1.77 and 7.3.120 block each other.

 Let us look at the DOI interaction between 6.1.77 and 7.1.73.
 If vāri takes the augment nUM by 7.1.73, then we get vārin which does not end in vowel i and thus, 6.1.77 will not be  applicable at the following step.
 If i of vāri is replaced with y by 6.1.77, then we get vāry which  does not end in i, thus 7.1.73 will not be applicable at the following step.
 Thus, 6.1.77 and  7.1.73 block each other.
 This is a case of mutual blocking and thus of Type 2a (DOI conflict).

-Now let us look at the DOI interaction between 7.1.73 and 7.3.120.
-If vāri takes the augment  nUM by 7.1.73, thereby becoming consonant-final vārin, then 7.3.120, which applies only to

 [^34]: Items marked with Ṭ and items marked with K should be attached to the beginning and end  respectively.

 53

-those affixes that are preceded by ghi bases ending in i or u, will not be applicable at the  following step.
+Now let us look at the DOI interaction between 7.1.73 and 7.3.120.
+If vāri takes the augment  nUM by 7.1.73, thereby becoming consonant-final vārin, then 7.3.120, which applies only to those affixes that are preceded by ghi bases ending in i or u, will not be applicable at the  following step.
 And if consonant-initial nā replaces Ṭā by 7.3.120, then 7.1.73 which only  applies to certain bases followed by vowel-initial affixes will not be applicable at the following  step.
 Thus, 7.3.120 and 7.1.73 block each other.
 This is a case of mutual blocking, and thus of  DOI conflict.

-By my interpretation of 1.4.2, we apply the right-most rule 7.3.12035 and get the correct form:  vāriṇā.36
+By my interpretation of 1.4.2, we apply the right-most rule 7.3.120[^35] and get the correct form:  vāriṇā.[^36]

+[^35]: Note that this is one of the rare cases in which even if we had applied another rule, namely 7.1.73,  we would still have got the correct form.

+[^36]: n > ṇ, by 8.4.2 aṭkupvāṅnumvyavāye’pi.

 We have already discussed the traditional position on the conflict between 6.1.77 and 7.3.120 in the previous example.
 I do not think the tradition discusses the conflict between 6.1.77 and  7.1.73.
 We can assume that it would use its interpretation of 1.4.2 (the rule that comes later in  the serial order of the Aṣṭādhyāyī wins) or the apavāda tool to solve this conflict.
 As for the  conflict between 7.1.73 and 7.3.120, the Bālamanoramā commentary on the Siddhāntakaumudī solves it using the traditional interpretation of 1.4.2.

+## strīṇām
 (4) strī + ām – ‘woman’ (feminine), genitive plural

 strī + ām